yoseftaktuk/mikve_project/gate-system/README.md

 1. Request passed source checks (Nedarim IPs `18.196.146.117` / `18.194.219.73`, plus `CF-Connecting-IP` when `NEDARIM_REQUIRE_CLOUDFLARE=true`)
 2. `TransactionId` is present and has not already been processed (unique DB constraint)
 3. `Groupe` equals `NEDARIM_TARGET_GROUP` or one of the `NEDARIM_BALANCE_GROUP` names **exactly**, and is not in `NEDARIM_NOT_ALLOWED_GROUP`
-4. `Zeout` normalizes to a 9-digit national ID that matches exactly one chip
+4. `Zeout` normalizes to a 9-digit national ID that matches exactly one fingerprint
 5. `Amount` is a positive shekel amount (stored as agorot; no floats)
 6. `Currency` is `1` (ILS). `2` (USD) is recorded as invalid and is not credited
 7. The same `TransactionId` was not already credited via the kiosk CallBack

 Then:

 - **Subscription Groupe:** fingerprints-service `activate_subscription` for the current Hebrew month.
 Ledger balance is unchanged.
-If the chip already has this month's membership, status is `failed` with `subscription_already_active`.
+If the fingerprint already has this month's membership, status is `failed` with `subscription_already_active`.
 - **Stored-value Groupe:** `adjust_balance` by the donation amount (`idempotency_key=nedarim:{TransactionId}`).

 Otherwise the row is stored (`ignored_category` / `user_unresolved` / `invalid` / `duplicate` / `failed`) and neither membership nor balance changes.

-Chips that should receive these donations must have `national_id` set to the same 9-digit Zeout Nedarim sends.
+Fingerprints that should receive these donations must have `national_id` set to the same 9-digit Zeout Nedarim sends.

 ### Local curl (development only)